dhis2/dhis2-docs/src/developer/web-api/data-store.md

 ```

 The extraction is not limited to simple root level members but can pick
-nested members as well by using square brackets after a members name:
+nested members as well by using square or round brackets after a members name:

     GET /api/dataStore/<namespace>?fields=name,root[child1,child2]
+    GET /api/dataStore/<namespace>?fields=name,root(child1,child2)

 The example response could look like this: